-- ☐ The main menu is opened with the MENU key. - ☐ Changes are cancelled or confirmed with the ESC and ENTER keys, respectively. - □ Numerical values are entered with the 0 to 9 keys, the . key for a decimal point, and the +/- key for a negative sign.
-If a value of infinity (∞) is desired, press the decimal point key twice; ∞ appears in the display. - □ The F1 to F4 keys are programmable.
+- □ Navigation through the operating menus of the device are accomplished with the ◀, ▶, ♠, ▼ keys. - ☐ The main menu is opened with the MENU key. - ☐ Changes are cancelled or confirmed with the ESC and ENTER keys, respectively. - □ The F1 to F4 keys are programmable.
 The keys are typically used to execute commonly performed actions.
 Labeling strips are provided. - □ Latched LEDs and binary outputs are reset and the group of LEDs are tested with the LED key (dual purpose).